#9 Working on a budget

 1. Tally your income for at least one month

-i.
-These are expenses that do not vary on a month basis for example rent, salaries, fixed utilities.
+expenses that do not vary on a month basis for example rent, salaries, fixed

 3. Tally Variable Expenses